react-native-community/discussions-and-proposals/proposals/0000-add-support-for-css-color-function.md

 ## Drawbacks

-Colors will be a bit more complicated than before.
+There should be no breaking changes for users but the color implementation will be a bit more complicated than before.

 ## Alternatives